realpega/Streeta/README.md

 When you open the app for the first time, it asks you to enter a number to which the `Emergency SMS` with the location data is sent.

-Once you add a number, it's saved forever and the SMS will be sent automatically at the time of Emergency.
+Once you add a number, it's saved locally forever and the SMS will be sent automatically at the time of Emergency.
 In case you've entered an `Incorrect Number`, simply clear the App Data by holding down Streeta's App Launcher, going to App info, and then tapping on `Clear Data`.

-The `Launcher Activity` is `NumberActivity` and when the `UPDATE` button is clicked, a `SharedPreferences` component is used to save the entered Phone Number to app's internal memory.
+The `Launcher Activity` is `NumberActivity` and when the `UPDATE` button is clicked, a `SharedPreferences` component is used to save the entered Phone Number to the app's internal memory.
 This is saved locally and CANNOT be transmitted to others even if you share the `APK` file to another device.
 The `UPDATE` button then checks if the entered number is not empty or less than 10 digits.
 On passing these conditions, the `MainActivity` is launched.

 On the first start-up of the app, the `MainActivity` asks for the `ACCESS_FINE_LOCATION` permission.
 For `Android 11 (Red Velvet Cake)` & above, there are two different permission choices based on precision: `Precise` & `Approximate`.
 As to get the Exact Location during Emergency, granting the `Precise` permission is preferred.